matomo-org/developer-documentation/docs/4.x/translations.md

 Read this guide if you'd like to know

 * **how to make your plugin available in other languages**
-* **how to make your contribution to Piwik Core available in other languages**
+* **how to make your contribution to Matomo Core available in other languages**

 ## The Basics

-Piwik is available in over 50 languages and comes with many translations.
+Matomo is available in over 50 languages and comes with many translations.
 The core itself provides some basic translations for words like "Visitor" and "Help".
 They are stored in the directory <code>/lang</code>.
 In addition, each plugin can provide its own translations for wordings that are used in this plugin.
 They are located in <code>/plugins/*/lang</code>.
 In those directories you'll find one JSON file for each language.
 Each language file consists in turn of tokens that belong to a group.

 ```json
 {